Dodecahedrane/DevOpsNotes/Cloud/AWS/Deploying Test Application In AWS.md

 The ``a`` will need to changing from the ``i``

-This will stop the dialog coming up asking to restart services after an ``apt upgrade``
+This will stop the dialog coming up asking to restart services after an ``apt upgrade``.
+This is the first command of the script.

 ## Web App Install Script